pingcap/docs/FAQ.md

 ##### What's the purposes of 2 network cards of 10 gigabit?

 As a distributed cluster, TiDB has a high demand on time, especially for PD, because PD needs to distribute unique timestamps.
-If the time in PD is not consistent, it takes longer waiting time when switching PD.
+If the time in the PD servers is not consistent, it takes longer waiting time when switching the PD server.
 The bond of two network cards guarantees the stability of data transmission, and 10 gigabit guarantees the transmission speed.
 Gigabit network cards are prone to meet bottlenecks, therefore it is strongly recommended to use 10 gigabit network cards.

 ##### Is it feasible if we don't use RAID for SSD?